 |Configuring Metadata Forwarding|| |

-Similar to logs and packets, you can view Endpoint metadata in the Navigate and Event Analysis view.
+Similar to logs and packets, you can view Endpoint metadata in the Navigate and Events view.
 You can also generate reports and alerts for the Endpoint data.
 By default, the Endpoint Meta option is disabled.
 The agent must be installed with the Endpoint Meta option enabled to forward metadata.

 |Install Agents on Hosts|| |

 The Endpoint agent installer is generated using the Packager tab under (Admin) > Services > Config > Endpoint Server from the NetWitness Platform user interface.
 The Packager is a zip file that contains executables and configuration files for generating agent installer for Linux, Mac, and Windows operating systems.
 You can install only one version of the agent on a host.
 If you have a previous version of an agent installed (for example, 4.4), uninstall this agent to install the 11.5 agent.